-Leaving Cork, our first stop will be a photo of the beautiful Bunratty Castle.Today's emphasis shall be the Wild Atlantic way, visiting CLIFFS OF MOHER, the most popular natural tourist destination in Ireland and most spectacular cliffs in Europe.
+Leaving Tralee, our first stop will be a photo stop at the beautiful Bunratty Castle.Today's emphasis shall be the Wild Atlantic way, visiting CLIFFS OF MOHER, the most popular natural tourist destination in Ireland and most spectacular cliffs in Europe.
 Rising over 700 ft in height, these cliffs are home to some of natures most majestic birds including puffins, gannets and many more.
 Doolin, the home of Irish traditional music is our lunch stop before continuing onwards to explore the Burren, a lunar landscape dating back 300 million years with unique features like underground rivers and waterfalls.
-Our journey takes us along the West Coast of Clare, and Galway Bay with fabulous vistas of the Aran Islands before stopping at Corcomroe Abbey one of Ireland's finest examples of the Island of Saints and Scholars.
+Our journey takes us along the West Coast of Clare, and Galway Bay with fabulous vistas of the Aran Islands.
 We overnight in Galway known as the city of the tribes and Ireland's cultural capital, with a vast array of fine seafood eateries, and home to an endless selection of traditional Irish music venues.
 Galway was also once home of Christopher Columbus, the famous explorer.

 We depart Galway and visit Maam's Cross and the Maam Valley, ravaged by the famine of 1845. this area evokes memories of the saddest time in Irish history when more than a million people died of starvation along our Western shores.
-Onwards then to Leenane famed in the Richard Harris blockbuster film The Field.
-Aasleagh Falls are spectacular and a landscape photographer's dream.
-We stop for some photos along with a walk along Ireland's only fjord, Killary Harbour.
-Our lunch stop today is the charming village of Cong, famed by John Wayne and Maureen O'Hara in the film Quiet Man.
+From 1st April, we'll visit Glengowla mine, a historic silver mine which has excellent underground show mines and displays of traditional farming above ground including sheepdogs and turf cutting.
+Our lunch stop today (until 1st April) is the charming village of Cong, famed by John Wayne and Maureen O'Hara in the film Quiet Man.
 The village is home to Ashford castle, a regular haunt of the rich and famous and a wedding venue for a host of international stars.
 We have time to visit Cong Abbey before heading off on our short journey through the midlands back to Dublin inspired by a wonderful 6 day experience around Southern Ireland.